Lembed/Awesome-arduino/README.md

 * [Arduino-Tutorial-Series](https://github.com/sciguy14/Arduino-Tutorial-Series) - These are the supporting materials for my popular series of Tutorials on the Arduino Microcontroller Platform
 * [esp8266](https://github.com/raburton/esp8266) - Various bits of code for ESP8266
 * [arduino_sketches](https://github.com/nickgammon/arduino_sketches) - Publicly-released sketches for the Arduino microprocessor
+* [DUEZoo](https://github.com/manitou48/DUEZoo) - Some proof-of-concept sketches and results for Arduino DUE

 ## Projects